tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 8.39.7-rc1 =
+= 8.39.7-1 =

-(2017/02/07) Removed unnecessary offers code from the WooCommerce module (Pro version).
+(2017/02/08) Added a filter to define the WooCommerce shop page as a CollectionPage.
+Optimized the printing of debug log messages.

 = 8.39.6-1 =